waudbygroup/NMRAnalysis.jl/docs/src/tutorials/r1rho.md

 - **Series Toggle**: Switch between measurements at different spin-lock field strengths.
 - **Integration Width**: Manually input a value or click **Optimise** to automatically minimize fitting error.
-- **Peak Position (ppm)**: Automatically set to the chemical shift of a ligand; manually adjust accordingly if analsying a mixture.
+- **Peak Position (ppm)**: Automatically set to the chemical shift of a ligand; manually adjust accordingly if analysing a mixture.
 - **Noise Position (ppm)**: Automatically placed away from the peak; adjust if baseline noise is misestimated.
 - **Initial Guesses**: Provide starting values for `R2,0`, `Rex`, and `kex` to guide model fitting.
 - **Δδ stdev (ppm)**: Accounts for uncertainty in the chemical shift difference between free and bound states.
 Assumes a normal distribution centered at 0 ppm with a standard deviation of 2 ppm.